LukeShu/leaguer/docs/DesignDocument.md

 5.1 Class Descriptions and Interactions

 VIEWS
 Webpage: An abstract HTML file, all entries below are webpages (we represent them as subclasses of the abstract “Webpage” class.
 All webpages will send HTTP requests to the server.
 Most of the visual effects and update the display with Javascript methods.
-Each page will have a link to either the login or the logged in user’s page.
+Each page will have a login dialogue which will POST to the login controller or the logged in user’s page.

 Homepage: This page has 3 basic options.
 Visually simple – two large buttons on a white screen, and a search bar above them.
-The search bar will allow you to search upcoming or current searchable tournaments.
-Log in (which will take you to the login page) and “Go to Tournament” in which you enter a tournament title.
+The search bar will cause a POST requeest to the search controller.
+Log in (which will cause a POST to the login controller) and “Go to Tournament” in which you enter a tournament title.
 This interacts with the Homepage Controller.

 Login: Page with form entries for username, password.
 If user clicks “new user” more forms entries will appear.
 One for repeating the password, and one for email.
-This interacts with the Login controller.
+This POST to the Login controller.

 Tournament: A tree-like display of pairs of matches, where each match consists of a pair of teams.
 All users can click on a match to go to that match’s page.
 Host can see a gear on top left corner that represents tournament settings.
 This will open up more options for the host to change.
-This interacts with the tournament controller.
+This will POST to the tournament controller.

 Match: A display of both teams.
-Each team's players are clickable which leads to the player's profile.
-A link above both teams leads back to the tournament the match belongs to.
-This interacts with the Match controller.
+Each team's players are clickable which causes a GET for the player's profile HTML.
+A link above both teams will GET the tournament the match belongs to.
+This will POST its actions to the Match controller.

 Search: A page with a searchbar and a list of searchable tournaments that match the search query.
-Each entry is clickable and leads to a tournament.
+The searchbar causes a POST to the search controller.
+Each entry is clickable and causes a GET to the enrry's tournament.

 UserProfile: A page with the user's information.
 One can view the player's reviews.
-If the user is viewing his/her own profile, they can edit it.
-This interacts with the UserProfile controller.
+If the user is viewing his/her own profile, they can edit it causing a POST to the userProfile controller.

 CONTROLLERS